DoggyCraft/SeriousBusiness/README.md

 * Business-2-business contracts for import/export
 * Get fined at contract breach
 * Take loans in other companies

 # A Cryptocoin alt-currency called "Nudes"
+* Wildly swings in value
+* No company pays wages in Nudes

 # Insurance

 * Provide life insurance policies to minecraft players